-There are a couple of reasons why a drink menu is a great option for a cocktail party.
+There are a few reasons why a drink menu is a great option for any party:

-- Guests are "forced" to step out of their drink barriers and maybe try something new.
+- Guests are "forced" to step out of their comfort zone and try a new drink.

-- Drinks can be customized for the party's theme or occasion.
+- The selection of drinks can be customized to fit the party's theme or occasion.

 - The cost is significantly lower because you do not have to stock a full bar.

-Creating a simple drink menu works for any party or gathering because it can be tailored to any occasion and purpose; from a simple 3-martini menu for a business open house, to a beach party where the blender's whirling your choice of 4 margaritas, or a themed party where the color of the drinks and garnish make the difference.
+Creating a simple drink menu works for any party or gathering because it can be tailored to any occasion and purpose.
+This may be a simple three-martini menu for a business open house or a beach party where the blender's whirling up your choice of margaritas.
+You can even choose cocktails of a certain color or style to match your party's theme.

-Your first decision in creating a drink menu is to choose an aspect that you want to focus on.
-There are literally thousands of cocktails available and no matter what drink theme you decide, there will surely be cocktails to fit.
+Your first decision in creating a drink menu is to choose which aspect that you want to focus on.
+It can be as fancy or casual as you like.
+There are literally thousands of cocktails available, so no matter what drink theme you decide to go with, there will surely be cocktails to fit.

 Example 2: The Forgotten Classics

 A tropical drink menu is perfect for any summer cocktail party.
-Blue drinks are always popular so I like to include at least one and I also like to stick to rum and tequila as the base spirits.
-If you opt for the tropic cocktail menu, be sure to have the freshest juices available and get creative with fresh cut fruit garnishes.
+Blue drinks are always popular, so include at least one, and stick to rum and tequila as the base spirits.
+If you opt for a menu like this, be sure to have the freshest juices available and get creative with freshly cut fruit garnishes.

 Example 4: Keep the Blender Whirling